tangshuang/tyshemo/docs/model.md

 **fromJSON**

-`restore` method will override the whole model data directly, `fromJSON` method will use `create` meta in schema to create data and then use created data for restore.
+`restore` method will override the whole model data directly, `fromJSON` method will use `create` attr in schema to create data and then use created data for restore.

 ```js
 model.fromJSON({